Cushing's Syndrome

 The choice of treatment for Cushing’s syndrome depends on the cause of the condition.
 The main goal is to lower the level of cortisol in the body.
 Main treatments include:

-• Medications to control cortisol: If surgery is not possible, while waiting for radiation to work, or if cortisol remains high, medicines can lower cortisol production or block its effects.
+- Medications to control cortisol: If surgery is not possible or desired, or while waiting for radiation to work, medicines can be used to lower cortisol production or block its effects.
 Some medicines target pituitary tumors.

 Treatment is tailored to each person’s situation, and ongoing follow-up is important to monitor and manage any long-term effects.